tor7/b2bExchange/README.md

 1. Buyer is looking for some BTC.
 They call the Blockchain Australia API.
 2. Blockchain Australia verfies that request has come from a registered Blockchain Australia business.
-3. The BA API then calls
+3. The BA API then calls the 3rd parties API
+4.

 ## Version 1